 We all managed to be safe off the tee and you can see three balls side by side with an easy approach to a big green.
-All the greens are Kingsbarns were immaculately groomed and very fast after North Berwick.
+All the greens are Kingsbarns were immaculately groomed and very fast after North Berwick, which were notably slow.
 Michael was a tremendous help to all of us in reading them.

 No. 2 is a medium length par three that has a gorgeous ocean backdrop.
 It was a good place for a foursome photo.
 From left to right – yours truly, Peter Wedlake, Don Harding and Chuck Johnstone

 No. 3 is a par five with the ocean all down the right side and a green protected by a treacherous deep bunker which naturally I found.
 Fortunately, if you really keep your head down and are not afraid to swing hard and through, you can get out of these bunkers almost every time, as I did here.